tahmed11/Vulnhub_Sedna_WriteUp/index.md

 # Sedna Vulnhub writeup
-Sedna was pretty straight forward with few of twists and turns.
+Sedna was pretty straight forward with few twists and turns.
 Cheers to Simon for building the VM.
 Once the VM booted it displayed the IP address which saved us from a pointless discovery scan.
  ![Welcome_page](/img/1.png)